 Activities for everyone

-Venture out to explore the lush, mountainous Val d'Aran, where you'll find forests filled with fir, beech and Scots pine trees, rushing rivers, charming lakes and vast meadows.
-Flowing through the valley and crossing Pont de Rei into France, the Garonne River continues its journey until it empties into the Atlantic Ocean at Bordeaux.
-Immerse yourself in the beauty of these landscapes and enjoy the region's top activities.
+Venture out to explore the lush, mountainous Val d'Aran, where you'll find forests of fir, beech, and Scots pine, rushing rivers, enchanting lakes, and vast meadows.
+The Garonne River, which flows through the valley and crosses Pont de Rei into France, continues its journey to the Atlantic Ocean at Bordeaux.
+Immerse yourself in the beauty of these landscapes and enjoy the region's many outstanding activities.

 Val d'Aran offers a unique experience for visitors seeking to rejuvenate both body and spirit.
-Immersing yourself in sulphurous waters, as the Romans did in ancient times, rediscovering the tranquillity of nature, taking care of your health or simply relaxing and escaping the daily hustle and bustle are attractions that seduce any traveller.
+Immersing oneself in sulphurous waters, as the Romans did in ancient times, reconnecting with the tranquility of nature, taking care of one's health, or simply relaxing and escaping the daily hustle and bustle are all attractions that appeal to any traveler.

 Traditions

-Exploring the wonders of the Val d'Aran only requires enthusiasm and time.
-The cultural wealth of the valley is openly presented to visitors, who can delve into its charms simply by taking a leisurely walk or bike ride.
-A leisurely visit to any town allows you to learn about the daily life of its inhabitants, their traditions and the Aranese language.
+Exploring the wonders of the Val d'Aran requires only enthusiasm and time.
+The valley's rich culture is readily available to visitors, who can immerse themselves in its charms with a leisurely stroll or bike ride.
+A leisurely visit to any town or village offers a glimpse into the daily lives of its inhabitants, their traditions, and the Aranese language.

-For a deeper immersion in their ancestral traditions, it is essential to take part in their popular dances and festivities, which are deeply rooted in rural life.
-Celebrations such as Eth Haro in Les and Eth Taro in Arties, which mark the summer solstice with the burning of a fir trunk in a ritual of purification of the land, are preserved intact and offer an authentic window into life in the valley centuries ago.
+For a deeper immersion in their ancestral traditions, it is essential to participate in their folk dances and festivities, which are deeply rooted in rural life.
+Celebrations such as Eth Haro in Les and Eth Taro in Arties, which mark the summer solstice with the burning of a fir log in a ritual of earth purification, remain intact and offer an authentic glimpse into life in the valley centuries ago.

 Gastronomy

-The influence of nearby France is also felt in the incorporation of dishes and ingredients such as crepes, foie gras, crespets and confits, all reinterpreted with a distinctive Aranese touch.
-The warm hospitality of the hosts and the picturesque setting will help make every meal unforgettable.
+The influence of nearby France is also evident in the inclusion of dishes and ingredients such as crepes, foie gras, crespets (a type of fritter), and confit, all reinterpreted with a distinctive Aranese touch.
+The warm hospitality of the hosts and the picturesque setting will contribute to making every meal unforgettable.

-For those who wish to take a piece of the Aran home with them, buying local products will be a way of reliving and sharing the culinary experience of the valley.
-Game sausages, longaniza, bohl (sausage made from tongue), jams, cassís (currant liqueur) or aigua de nodes (walnut water liqueur) are just some of the products available in specialist shops.
-Sampling Aranese cuisine will undoubtedly be the icing on the cake of your visit to the valley.
+For those who wish to take a piece of the Aran Valley home with them, purchasing local products is a way to relive and share the valley's culinary experience.
+Game sausages, longaniza (a type of sausage), bohl (tongue sausage), jams, cassis (currant liqueur), and aigua de nodes (walnut water liqueur) are just some of the products available in specialty shops.
+Sampling Aran cuisine will undoubtedly be the perfect ending to your visit to the valley.

 Skiing

-Enjoy Baqueira-Beret, one of the best ski resorts in the country, offering you an incomparable natural setting.
-Here you can find all-inclusive ski packages, which include intensive courses in both Baqueira and Beret.
+Enjoy Baqueira-Beret, one of the country's best ski resorts, offering an unparalleled natural setting.
+Here you'll find all-inclusive ski packages, including intensive courses in both Baqueira and Beret.

-Baqueira-Beret is distinguished by its exceptional snow quality throughout the season, favoured by the climate of the Valley, the northerly orientation of its slopes, and the impeccable care and maintenance by the technical team.
+Baqueira-Beret is distinguished by its exceptional snow quality throughout the season, favored by the Valley's climate, the north orientation of its slopes, and the impeccable care and maintenance by the technical team.

-The resort, located between 1,500 and 2,500 metres above sea level, has an attractive topography that will allow you to enjoy black runs with steep gradients.
-On the other hand, the Beret area is ideal for those who are starting out in skiing, thanks to its less steep terrain and green runs, and also offers affordable prices for beginners.
+The resort, situated between 1500 and 2500 meters in altitude, boasts an attractive topography that allows you to enjoy steep black runs.
+On the other hand, the Beret area is ideal for beginners, thanks to its gentler terrain and green runs, and also offers affordable prices for those new to skiing.

 Un par de comillas negras sobre un fondo blanco.